spraakbanken/L2_profiles/SwedishL2profile.md

 ### Corpora used in the project

-*COCTAILL* is a corpus of course books used for teaching Swedish as a second language (L2).
+**COCTAILL** is a corpus of course books used for teaching Swedish as a second language (L2).
 Each chapter is the course books has been marked by teachers for the level of proficiency at which it has been used in courses for non-native Swedish speakers.
 COCTAILL contains course books at five of the six CEFR (Common European Framework of Refeerence) levels: A1 (beginner), A2, B1, B2, C1 (advanced).
 C2 (near-native) is missing.
 This corpus is used to get an approximation of what vocabulary and grammar L2 learners meet when reading, and are expected to understand **receptively**.

-*Coctaill (receptive)*
+*Statistics over Coctaill (receptive)*

 | CEFR level |  Nr sentences | Nr tokens |
 |:-----------|:--------------|:--------------|